Julieisbaka/Julieisbaka.github.io/applications/README.md

 # Applications to the real world

-Topics in applications generally focus on the following subjects although may focus on anything math related:
+Topics in the applications category generally focus on the following subjects although may focus on anything math related:

 * [Finance](economics/finance.md)
 * [Economics](economics/) (Mostly macro, some micro)